NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`medium`**

 An electromagnetic medium which is possibly nonlinear and/or dispersive.
-See also [Materials in Meep](Materials.md).
+See also: [Materials](Materials.md).
 For backwards compatibility, a synonym for `medium` is `dielectric`.
 It has several properties:

 **`epsilon` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The frequency-independent isotropic relative permittivity or dielectric constant.
 Default is 1.
 You can also use `(index n)` as a synonym for `(epsilon (* n n))`; note that this is not really the refractive index if you also specify μ, since the true index is $\sqrt{\mu\epsilon}$.